dataasciences/dataasciences.github.io/_posts/2026-04-15-Idempotency.md

 But we don’t live in that world.

-In reality, the challenge isn't that, it's what happens when the pipeline fails at 80% completion.
+In reality, the challenge isn't that; it's what happens when the pipeline fails at 80% completion.
 Do you end up with duplicate records?
 Does your financial report show double the revenue?
 Do you have to wake up at 3 AM to manually "clean up" the database before hitting restart?

 If you answered yes to any of those, you are missing the most critical differentiator in professional Data Engineering: Idempotency.